-Act 120 also set limits on increases to employer contributions of 3% for the fiscal year ending June 30, 2012, 3.5% for the fiscal year ending June 30, 2013 and 4.5% each year thereafter until no longer needed.
+Act 120 also limits annual increases to the SERS composite employer contribution rate as follows: 3% for the fiscal year ending June 30, 2012, 3.5% for the fiscal year ending June 30, 2013 and 4.5% each year thereafter until no longer needed.
 These limitations are intended to reduce spikes in employer contributions.